Eschatologue/CM_wiki/docs/spells/7th-level.md

 "Very familiar" is a place you have been very often, a place you have carefully studied, or a place you can see when you cast the spell.
 "Seen casually" is someplace you have seen more than once but with which you aren't very familiar.
 "Viewed once" is a place you have seen once, possibly using magic.
 "Description" is a place whose location and appearance you know through someone else's description, perhaps from a map.

 "False destination" is a place that doesn't exist.
-Perhaps you tried to scry an enemy's sanctum but instead viewed an illusion, or you are attempting to teleport to a familiar location that no longer exists.
+Perhaps you tried to scry an enemy's sanctum but instead viewed an Illusion, or you are attempting to teleport to a familiar location that no longer exists.

 ***On Target.*** You and your group (or the target object) appear where you want to.